A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Correlations Between SLSN Parameters and Radiative Emission

-The anti-correlations between the magnetar spin period and both the peak luminosity and total radiative energy are not surprising when considering the assumptions and expectations of a magnetar central engine.
-The input energy from a magnetar spin-down model scales most strongly with the spin period of the magnetar, with $E_{mag} \propto P^{-2}$ \citep[e.g.,][]{ostriker71, kasen10}.
+The anti-correlations between the magnetar spin period and both the peak luminosity and radiative energy are not surprising when considering the assumptions and expectations of a magnetar central engine.
+The input energy from a magnetar spin-down model scales most strongly with the spin period of the magnetar, with $E_{mag} \propto P^{-2}$ \citep[e.g.,][]{ostriker71, kasen10, omand24}.
 While this extra energy from the magnetar must then be diffused through the ejecta \citep{arnett82}, it is clear that shorter spin periods provide larger reservoirs of additional energy to power the supernova.
 Conversely, a longer spin period provides less additional energy to the supernova, placing a limit on the increased radiation seen for SLSNe as compared to typical Type Ic SNe.
-Interestingly, in both the peak luminosity and total energy there appears to be increased scatter at short spin periods.
-This may indicate that below some critical spin period that there is enough additional energy from the magnetar to power a SLSN, but variations in the other physical parameters, which can change the diffusion timescale and therefore the radiative luminosity, may result in different peak luminosities and energies.
+Interestingly, in both the peak luminosity and radiative energy, there are hints of increased scatter at short spin periods, although the small sample size precludes any definitive conclusions.
+If astrophysical, this may indicate that below some critical spin period that there is enough additional energy from the magnetar to power an SLSN, but variations in the other physical parameters, which can change the diffusion timescale and therefore the radiative luminosity, may result in different peak luminosities and energies.

+The physical origin of the correlation between the kinetic energy of the ejecta and the radiative energy is not as straightforward under traditional magnetar spin-down models.
+The best-fitting linear trend is given by